A general class of invariant diffusion processes in one dimension

+It is precisely $K(x)$ or $K(x,t)$ that will be needed in characterizing PDEs of the form \eqref{mainLPE} or \eqref{generalpde} allowing symmetry algebras isomorphic to that of the heat equation.

-$K(x,t)$ is again an invariant of the PDE under the transformation $u=\theta(x,t)\tilde{u}$, $\theta\ne 0$.
-Second order semi-invariants of the PDE \eqref{mainLPE} with the general coefficients \eqref{coeff} using an infinitesimal approach was calculated in \cite{Ibragimov2002}.
-The spatial derivative of the directly calculated first order semi-invariant \eqref{semi-inv-gen} coincides with this second order invariant $K_2=K_x$.
+Second order semi-invariants of the PDE \eqref{mainLPE} with general coefficients \eqref{coeff} using an infinitesimal approach was calculated in \cite{Ibragimov2002}.
+The spatial derivative of the directly calculated (nonlocal) first order semi-invariant \eqref{base-inv} coincides with this second order invariant $K_2:=K_{0,x}$.
 Later, in Ref. \cite{JohnpillaiMahomed2001} a fifth order singular invariant equation of the PDE invariant under the full equivalence group in terms of the second order invariant $K_2$ and the zeroth order invariant $a$ along with its higher derivatives was constructed with the same method.
-The authors of \cite{JohnpillaiMahomed2001} claimed that a necessary and sufficient condition for the PDE to be transformable to the heat equation is that a fifth order singular invariant equation be satisfied.
+The authors of \cite{JohnpillaiMahomed2001} demonstrated that a necessary and sufficient condition for the PDE to be transformable to the heat equation is that a fifth order singular invariant equation be satisfied.

 An infinitesimal approach can be used to verify that the set $\{a,K_2\}$ actually forms a basis of second order semi-invariants.
 Arbitrary function of this set is again a semi-invariant and any higher order ones can be generated by differentiating this basis with respect to time and space coordinates.
-In this approach, we look at the infinitesimal changes in the coefficients $a,b,c$ of the original PDE under the one-parameter group of linear transformations, a subgroup of the full equivalence group (see \cite{Ibragimov2002} for the details)
+In this approach, we look at the infinitesimal changes in the coefficients $a,b,c$ of the original PDE under the infinitesimal transformations corresponding to the rescaling of $u$